 To simplify your shopping, use the keto food list below.

 This ultimate low-carb food list lists all the food you can eat daily.

-It is a handy keto food list for beginners as it lists all the basics ingredients you should have to start a low-carb diet.
+It is a handy keto food list for beginners as it lists all the basic ingredients you should have to start a low-carb diet.

 You need to eliminate all major sources of carbs on keto.
 If you didn’t, you would not be in ketosis anymore.